jcb91/IPython-notebook-extensions-wiki/aspell.md

 ## Installation
 * First you need to have the program `aspell` installed on a computer.
-* Next, you need the `aspell-python` package (https://pypi.python.org/pypi/aspell-python).
+* Next, you need the `aspell-python` package (https://pypi.python.org/pypi/aspell-python-py2 or https://pypi.python.org/pypi/aspell-python-py3).
 * Finally, start `ipy-aspell-server.py`.
 If you want to run it in background, use something like `nohup python ipy-aspell-server.py &`.

 For now the spell check language is configured to english in the line